Manage OpenVPN with OpenVPN Access Server

 ifcfgwhich is needed for OpenVPN Access Server to start.

 sudo apt install net-tools

 Download OpenVPN Access Server for your distribution of choice.
 Copy the link and use

 cURLto download the binary file.
 For example:

 Compare your binary’s checksum to the checksum provided on openvpn.net.
 If they match, install the binary.

 sudo rpm --install openvpn-as-*.rpm

 Debian / Ubuntu

 sudo dpkg -i openvpn-as-*.deb

-The Admin UI is where you configure the OpenVPN Access Server, while the Client UI is used to download the VPN packages to connect new client computers
+Once the installation completes, the Admin and Client UI access information will be displayed as shown below.
+The Admin UI is where you configure the OpenVPN access server, while the Client UI is used to download credential packages to connect client devices.

 sudo passwd openvpn